 Avoid Public WiFi:

-The public internet is provided by an unknown server and your data security is not guaranteed.
-This network can be a medium of hackers as anyone can access it easily.
+- The public internet is provided by an unknown server and your data security is not guaranteed.
+This network can be a medium for hackers as anyone can access it easily.

 Your remote team members need to take precautions to keep their data safe when using public Wi-Fi networks.
 Many remote workers enjoy setting up shop in local coffee shops or restaurants to get out of the house once in a while.
 They have to make sure that they are using VPNs because it creates a secure network to another network over the internet.